davidwkeith/11ty-webc-starter/README.md

     ```

 6.  **Customize your site:**
-    - Edit `src/_data/site.js` to update your site's title, description, URL, and other global settings.
+    - Edit `package.json` to update your site's title, description, URL, and other global settings.
+    - Edit `src/_data/site.js` to update your site's feature flags and other advanced settings.
     - Start adding your content in `src/index.md`, `src/posts/`, or create new pages.

 ## Available Commands